 The great thing about a living trust is that you can designate anyone you choose as your trustee, including yourself.
 In fact, in most cases people name themselves trustee of their living trust in order to retain complete control of their assets.
 They can continue to buy and sell assets and remove them from the trust whenever they see fit.
 If you are married, you can also designate your spouse as the co-trustee.
 In order for the trust to continue to operate after your death, you need only designate a successor trust to take over upon your death.

-Do I need an attorney to help create my living trust?
+Do I need a Reno estate planning attorney to help create my living trust?

 Although creating a living trust requires simply transferring the title or ownership of your assets to the trust, the language of the trust agreement needs to be properly drafted.
-For that reason, it is wise to seek legal advice.
+For that reason, it is wise to seek legal advice from an estate planning attorney in Reno.
 Living trust attorneys are skilled and experienced at creating this valuable estate planning tool and will make sure it is done correctly.

-If you have questions regarding a living trust, or any other estate planning needs, please contact Anderson, Dorn & Rader, Ltd., either online or by calling us at (775) 823-9455.
+If you have questions regarding a living trust, or any other estate planning needs, contact a Reno estate planning attorney at Anderson, Dorn & Rader, Ltd., either online or by calling us at (775) 823-9455.